-More detail on the market environment and product investment performance can be found on pages 6 to 9.
+More detail on the market environment and product investment performance can be found in the Market review and the Operating review sections respectively.

 Capital management and dividends

 Despite the challenging backdrop of covid-19 for the duration of this six-month period, neither our capital management policy nor our dividend policy has changed.